Congregation-based Dinner Dialogues

 If you wish to organize your own Dinner Dialogue you can request to use IFC’s Resource Material, here.

-In 2018 IFC will offer only be offering Congregational-based Dinner Dialogues (please see below).
+In 2018 IFC will offer only be offering Congregation-based Dinner Dialogues.